Seeed-Studio/wiki-documents/docs/Edge/Raspberry_Pi_Devices/Edge_Box_RPi_200/Edgebox-rpi-200-AWS.md

 ## Test MQTT

 To accomplish this, download our [test Python file](https://files.seeedstudio.com/wiki/reTerminalDM/aws/tutorial1/AWStest.py).
-Ensure that your device certificates, key files (public and private keys), root access file, and this Python file are in the same folder on your reTerminal Device.
+Ensure that your device certificates, key files (public and private keys), root access file, and this Python file are in the same folder on your Device.
 Additionally, you need to modify the connection URL.

 To do that :